Join Levi, our fascinating house tour guide and Tel Aviv lover. He is a licensed group & private guide in Israel for years.

 The tour continues to the vibrant heart of modern Tel Aviv along tree-lined Rothschild Boulevard.

-You'll visit Israel Independence House where the modern State of Israel was declared in May 1948, and the monument commemorating where Tel Aviv was founded exactly 30 years earlier in May 1909.
+Youll stop outside Israel Independence House where the modern state of Israel was declared in May 1948, and the monument commemorating where Tel Aviv was founded exactly 30 years earlier in May 1909.

 On the last leg of the tour, you'll drive around different sections of modern Tel Aviv to complete your picture of the city.